kailIII/restaurant-1/README.md

 features:
 ===========
-- beautiful banner and template,
+- beautiful banner and old style template,
 - dynamically managed food menu with ajax,
 - booking tables for 2 or 6 people,
 - admin panel and login page,